 Cash Balance Pension Plan for Self Employed Individuals

-If you're self-employed with no W2 employees, you can be super flexible with how you save for retirement.
-A cash balance pension plan can be a great tool to consider after contributing the $58,000 maximum to a 401k.
+If you’re self-employed with no W2 employees, you can be super flexible with how you save for retirement.
+A cash balance pension plan can be a great tool to consider after you are contributing the $69,000 maximum to a 401(k).
 If you have additional earnings that you want to save for retirement pre-tax each year, a cash balance plan is worth looking into.
 The amount you can contribute is dependent on your earnings and your age.
 The benefits can be more advantageous the older you are, as the contribution limits increase with age.

 Cash Balance Pension Plan Maximum Contribution

 There is also a lifetime limit to cash balance plans, which adjusts each year for inflation.
-That limit is approximately $2.9 million currently.
+That limit is approximately $3.4 million currently as of 2024.
 As a result, these plans typically are not funded forever.
-Most cash balance plans are funded for about ten years, typically in the latter stages of one's career, while trying to stash away as much as possible on that home stretch to retirement.
-However, there's no reason you can't start one sooner, max fund it for a decade, then terminate the plan and roll the balance into your 401k or IRA.
+Most cash balance plans are funded for about 10 years, typically in the latter stages of one’s career while trying to stash away as much as possible on that home stretch to retirement.
+However, there’s no reason you can’t start one sooner, max fund it for a decade, then terminate the plan and roll the balance into your 401(k) or IRA.

 Cash Balance Plan Pros and Cons